punkplod23/CodeClubArduino/lesson1/Readme.md

 c.
 Wiggly lines () {} these are used a lot more to close statements unlike python which tends to use:
 d.
 Line spacing not important though for sanity borrow something from python.
 4. C was invented in 1974 by Dennis Ritchie.
-5. Dennis Ritchie passed away in the zame year as Steve Jobs, There would not have been a Steve Jobs without Dennis Ritchie.
+5. Dennis Ritchie passed away in the zame year as Steve Jobs, There would not have been a Steve Jobs without Dennis Ritchie more people know tha name Steve Jobs than Dennis Ritchie.

 Micro Controllers are everywhere to home appliances to industrial machinaey to traffic lights.